amesones-dev/blog/_posts/2023-07-27-gcp-python-quickstart.md

 At this point, the environment is ready to start coding.

-## Authenticating to Google Cloud services
+## About authenticating to Google Cloud services
 ### Implicit authentication using environment variables
 The [Python Cloud Client Libraries](https://cloud.google.com/python/docs/reference?l=python) are designed to use the environment variable `GOOGLE_APPLICATION_CREDENTIALS`  to locate the Service Account Key JSON file.